major macro economic indicators

 - Member of the OECD and the Pacific Alliance

-- Small and open economy, vulnerable to external shocks
+- Open economy, vulnerable to external shocks

-- Dependence on copper and Chinese economy
+- Dependence on copper and the Chinese economy

 - Persistent external deficit